 - Effective steps for operating an arts based business

 - Differences between managing your business and producing art

 - Strategies to pull together business operations and business management

 Who Should Attend: Should be an artist entrepreneur with a body of work that is actively being marketed and/or sold.

 Session Speaker: Kevin Evans, Entrepreneur, Kevin Evans & Associates

-Click on our speaker’s names to read their bios!
+Click on the speaker’s name to read their bio!